 At what point does a swimming pool become a swimming… lake?
 Sea?
 Ocean?

 , and runs 4 million dollars per year in maintenance costs.
 To be fair, that does buy you a whole lot of pool.
 Guests at the resort can spend a day at the pool kayaking, scuba diving, or relaxing in a full-sized sailboat

+.
 The pool is fed by a massive suction and filtration system that supplies saltwater from the adjacent Pacific Ocean.
 It relies strictly on the sun for heating, which manages to raise the water’s temperature to 79 degrees Fahrenheit, about 16 degrees above the local coastal ocean temperature.
 If that isn’t toasty enough to suit your tastes, you can pay an additional fee to visit the glass enclosed pyramid

 .
 Measuring 50,000 square feet, it features a 21 foot water slide, six waterfalls, a bar, and a 500 foot long ‘lazy river.’
 It is rather tiny in comparison to the del Mar pool, holding a mere 750,000 gallons of water.